rokath/trice/README.md

 - The *12345* is a randomly generated 16 bit ID not used so far.
 - With the `16` in TRICE**16** you adjust the parameter size to 16 bit what allows more runtime efficient code compared to `32` or `64`.
-- The appended **_1** sets the expected parameter count to 1, allowing further optimization and also a compile time parameter count check.
+- The appended **_1** sets the expected parameter count to 1, allowing a compile time parameter count check.
 - During compilation the `TRICE16_1` macro is translated to only a *12345* reference and the variable *k*.
 The format string never sees the target.

 This is a slightly simplified view: